126.96.36.199 Continuation, variation or termination of YA

 If a YA recipient claims another income support payment, YA is paid up to the day before the other payment commences.
 This provision is subject to the YA recipient continuing to be qualified for YA.

-Example: A 22 year old full-time student finishes their course in November and applies for NSA in December.
-They would cease to be qualified for YA in November, so would NOT continue to receive YA up to the day before NSA starts.
+Example: A 22 year old full-time student finishes their course in November and applies for JSP in December.
+They would cease to be qualified for YA in November, so would NOT continue to receive YA up to the day before JSP starts.

 When a YA recipient claims ABSTUDY, their YA can continue for 3 weeks after the course commences to ensure continuity of payment.